-- education and other benefits, facilities and services you provide for osteopathic students. - 39.
-Osteopathic educational institutions should take reasonable steps to ensure that any provision, criterion or practice (see below), or any physical feature, does not put disabled students (including applicants and in some limited circumstances disabled former students) at a substantial disadvantage (i.e. it is more than minor or trivial).
-Educational institutions should also provide auxiliary aids or services such as equipment, computer software, or extra assistance from staff where, without them, disabled students would be put at a substantial disadvantage. - 40.
+- 39. The Equality Act 2010 imposes a duty to make reasonable adjustments that is, to take positive steps to ensure that students with disabilities and health conditions can fully participate in the education and other benefits, facilities and services provided for osteopathic students. - 40.
+Osteopathic educational providers should take reasonable steps to ensure that any provision, criterion or practice (see below), or any physical feature, does not put students (including applicants and in some limited circumstances former students) with disabilities and/or health conditions at a substantial disadvantage (i.e. it is more than minor or trivial).
+Educational providers should also provide auxiliary aids or services - such as equipment, computer software, or extra assistance from staff - where, without them, students meeting the definition of being 'disabled' in the Act would be put at a substantial disadvantage. - 41.
 The duty is owed to disabled people generally.
-It is anticipatory and continuing in the sense that osteopathic educational institutions are expected to take measures to avoid causing substantial disadvantage, regardless of whether or not they know a particular student is disabled, or whether they currently have disabled students. - 41.
-Osteopathic educational institutions should plan for adjustments that might be needed, anticipating the requirements of disabled students and those with health impairments, removing potential barriers.
+It is anticipatory and continuing in the sense that osteopathic educational providers are expected to take measures to avoid causing substantial disadvantage, regardless of whether or not they know a particular student meets the definition, or whether they currently have disabled students. - 42.
+Osteopathic educational providers should plan for adjustments that might be needed, anticipating the requirements of students with disabilities and/or health conditions, removing potential barriers.
 There is no justification for failing to make a reasonable adjustment where the duty applies, but this extends only to what is reasonable.
-The Act does not define what is 'reasonable' which would ultimately be for the courts to determine but when assessing reasonableness, the following might be considered: - how effective it will be in overcoming the identified difficulty - whether it is practicable to make the adjustment - the financial and other costs involved, and the money that has already been spent on making adjustments - the amount of disruption it will cause - the availability of financial or other assistance (for example, students may be eligible for funding from the Disabled Students Allowance14 which is a grant to help students meet the extra costs of studying, which are a direct result of a disability or learning difficulty - 42.
-It is good practice to work with students to determine what reasonable adjustments can be made, but osteopathic educational institutions should not expect disabled students to be aware of all the adjustments that might be available.
-Where a disabled student does make specific suggestions, educational institutions should consider whether or not the adjustments would help to overcome the disadvantage and whether or not they are reasonable.
+The Act does not define what is 'reasonable' which would ultimately be for the courts to determine but statutory guidance makes clear that when assessing reasonableness, the following might be considered: - how effective an adjustment will be in overcoming the identified difficulty. - whether it is practicable to make the adjustment. - the financial and other costs involved, and the money that has already been spent on making adjustments. - the amount of disruption it will cause.

+- the availability of financial or other assistance (for example, students may be eligible for funding from the Disabled Students Allowance12 which is a grant to help students meet the extra costs of studying, which are a direct result of a disability or health condition. - 43.
+It is good practice to work with students to determine what adjustments can be made, but osteopathic educational providers should not expect students to be aware of all the adjustments that might be available.
+Where a student does make specific suggestions, educational providers should consider whether or not the adjustments would help to overcome the disadvantage and whether or not they are reasonable. - 44.
+In summary, where students with disabilities and/or health conditions are placed at a substantial disadvantage by policies or practices, the absence of an auxiliary aid, or a physical feature, osteopathic educational providers must consider whether any reasonable adjustment can be made to overcome the disadvantage. - 45.
+Regardless of the legal requirements of the Equality Act, educational providers are required to meet the GOsC's Standards for Education and Training in relation to equality, diversity and inclusion